Key Points

 Duration

-Timing the duration of each work activity will give you insight into possible bottlenecks, excessive work content, and how long it will take to deliver product or service to your customer.
+Timing the duration of each work activity will give you insight into possible bottlenecks, excessive work content, and how long it will take to deliver a product or service to your customer.Â

-Nature of the work
+Nature of the Work

 Processing time will consist of CVA, BVA, and NVA work.
 You will want to analyze the work content so you can eliminate the NVA work, thus reducing the overall process time.

-It’s only an average
+It’s Only an Average

-Measuring process time only once will only provide you a single snapshot of how long the activity is taking.
+Measuring process time only once will only provide you with a single snapshot of how long the activity is taking.
 You will want to measure it a number of times so you can calculate the average process time as well as the variation of the time.
-That will provide you with a more accurate picture of what is going on.
+That will provide you with a more accurate picture of what is going on.Â

 An electronics company had an assembly line consisting of 10 workstations where components were assembled into a single finished product.
 As customer demand increased, the company found itself falling behind in its ability to deliver products on time.
 The company’s LSS Black Belt did a time study on how long each task was taking as well as the nature of the work.
 She also calculated the takt time and found it to be 41 seconds.
 That is, each task cannot exceed 41 seconds or the customer demand will not be met.

 Below is the takt time chart that she created.
 You will notice that the processing time for tasks 1, 4, 5, and 6 exceeds 41 seconds.
-You will notice that there is quite a bit of non-value-added work in all of the tasks, but especially in task 1, which takes almost double the takt time to complete.
-You may also notice that task 2 is the quickest, so there is a lot of idle time in that task waiting for task 1 to be completed.
+There is quite a bit of non-value-added work in all of the tasks.
+Especially in task 1, which takes almost double the takt time to complete.
+You may also notice that task 2 is the quickest.
+There is a lot of idle time in that task waiting for task 1 to be completed.Â

 The Black Belt employed a number of different strategies to improve the process.
-First, she did a job sharing between task 1 and 2 to reduce the high processing time of task 1.
+First, she did a job sharing between tasks 1 and 2 to reduce the high processing time of task 1.
 Then she eliminated the NVA work.
 Finally, she now had the choice to combine tasks and reduce the number of workstations.

 Calculating your process time requires some fundamental mathematical and statistical skills.
-Keep these tips in mind when you’re seeking to reduce your individual process time so you can reduce your overall process lead time.
+Keep these tips in mind when you’re seeking to reduce your process time so you can reduce your overall process lead time.Â

 Time multiple observations of a task and calculate the average and standard deviation so you have a true picture of the central tendency and variation of how long that task takes.